 “We want students to know what resources and opportunities are available to them,” Trzepkowski said.

-During Orientation, students can learn about not only their own academic departments but also student life, the counseling services, Financial Aid and Student Accounts, Student Conduct and Community Standards, career services, the University Police Department, Title IX services, study-abroad opportunities, tutoring, athletics, and the Weigel Health Center.
+During Orientation, students can learn about not only their own academic departments but also student life, counseling services, Financial Aid and Student Accounts, Student Conduct and Community Standards, career services, the University Police Department, Title IX services, study-abroad opportunities, tutoring, athletics, and the Weigel Health Center.
 Additionally, the Civic and Community Engagement Office offers service-learning opportunities during Orientation and helps new students register to vote.

 During NSO, students also participate in a story-based learning workshop with the Anne Frank Project and can “choose their own adventure,” by opting to attend panels on residence life, commuting, LGBTQ+ resources, and United Students Government (USG).